baransnd/KIT-Lecture_Translator_Testing/README.md

 This project uses [Playwright](https://playwright.dev/) to test the Lecture Translator system at KIT.
 It checks that:

 - User can successfully login
-- User can navigate the page to archive, its subfolders and back. (fails)
+- User can navigate the page to archive, its subfolders and back. (back fails)
+- User can navigate to the Live Event page, its subpages and back.
 - User can open the sidebar from the homepage
 - User can open the sidebar from an archived recording. (fails)
 - User can create a private recording that only appears in the private archive.